bright/new-www/content/blog/entering-the-web-3-world-with-the-brighttreasury-app.md

 ![Web3 account setup](/images/web3account.png "The account details have been displayed only for educational purposes.
 This account is not used to store cryptocurrency.")

+<sub> *The account details have been displayed only for educational purposes.
+This account is not used to store cryptocurrency.* </sub>

 </center>

 * Also, there will be a mnemonic seed generated which is mandatory to restore your access to the account so you should copy it and store it somewhere safe.